Colusa-County/col-utilities/README.md

  - data-backup-script
     This folder contains scripts for data backup and restore to mapped user network drives
+    - backup: backs up all local data to the user drive of the currently logged in user.
+Creates a folder on their drive named "PC Backup" with todays date appended at the end.
+    - restore: this script needs serious work as it only works for a backup that happened on the same day.
+It looks for a folder matching the name of "PC Backup" with todays date appended to the end.
+If no such folder exists (ie you ran the backup yesterday and today is not yesterday) then the restore will fail.
+NEEDS WORK!

  - install-bginfo
     A very simple script to "install" bginfo on to a computer system.
 All it does is copy files from the given network path and pastes them into the proper locations locally on a machine.